usnistgov/SP800-90B_EntropyAssessment/README.md

 All provided binaries are stored in the `bin/` folder, but if you have one you want to test, just link it using a relative path from the executable.

-An example also exists in the `Makefile` under

-    make run-iid

-The verbose flag is recommended as the IID tests do take a while to run.
+The verbose flag `-v` is recommended as the IID tests do take a while to run.
 The flag provides more detailed output as well as some progression on the project.
 (Note: When using threading, the progression is not available unfortunately.)

 To run the non-IID tests, use the following command to compile:

     g++ -std=c++11 non_iid_main.cpp

-This command is found in the `Makefile` under

-	make non-iid

-Again optimization is available under

-	make fast-non-iid

 or just by adding `-O2` to the end of the compilation command.